-Figure 14: Map of the APO's FY 2020-2023 TIP projects and the proximity to areas with a high concentration of households below the poverty level.
+Figure 12: Map of the APO's FY 2020-2023 TIP projects and the proximity to areas with a high concentration of households below the poverty level.

 In addition to considering concentrations of minority and low-income populations, the Saint Cloud APO has elected to consider other populations that could be adversely impacted by transportation such as those highlighted specifically by Title VI.
 Those populations include people with disabilities, limited English proficient populations, zero vehicle households, people age 65 and older, and people age 18 and younger.
-A more detailed demographic breakdown can be found in the APO's Stakeholder Engagement Plan (SEP) (https://bit.ly/2s5p2WN).
+A more detailed demographic breakdown can be found in the APO's Stakeholder Engagement Plan (SEP) (https://bit.ly/2OcY3yv).

-Figure 15: APO EJ and Title VI sensitive areas map encompassing minority populations, households living in poverty, people with disabilities, limited English proficient populations, zero vehicle households, people over age 65, and people under age 18.
-Of note, no one Census block group had all seven factors present.
-Data courtesy of U.S. Census Bureau's 2014-2018 ACS Five Year Estimates.
-Data reflecting people with disabilities is courtesy of U.S. Census Bureau's 2013-2017 ACS Five Year Estimates due to technical issues in mapping the most recent data.
+Figure 13: APO EJ and Title VI sensitive areas map encompassing minority populations, households living in poverty, people with disabilities, limited English proficient populations, zero vehicle households, people over age 65, and people under age 18.
+Of note, no one (1) Census block group had all seven (7) factors present.
+Data courtesy of U.S. Census Bureau's 2013-2017 ACS Five (5) Year Estimates.